a3exodus/apologetics/studies/definitions.md

 belief in the existence of a supreme being, specifically of a creator who does not intervene in the universe.

+## E

+**Epistemology**

+The theory of knowledge, especially with regard to its methods, validity, and scope, and the distinction between justified belief and opinion.

 ## M

 **Monotheism**